kchawla-pi/united-states-of-browsers/README.md

 # united-states-of-browsers
 A project to combine and organize history and bookmarks across multiple browsers and browser profiles.

+The project idea is, essentially, I use multiple browsers and multiple browser profiles.
+This scatters my history, bookmarks across multiple interfaces.

+Whenever I wish to search something, I have to go through them all until I find them.
+I wish to build a tool which will read browser profile files and combine the history and bookmarks list, ready to be searched and organized automatically.

+Initial idea is to read the broswer's sqlite3 database files and copy and combine the data in one place, then allow simultaneous keyword and date range search on it.
+More features for searching and organization and maybe an ML algo to recommend from within the combined history and the web will be implemented.

+Note: Play with it, I haven't made it Demo-ready yet.
+It shouldn't damage anything, but if it is does...
+THIS IS A USE AT YOUR OWN RISK SOFTWARE.

  - Built with python3.6
  - using Pycharm 2017.3 CE
  - On Windows 10 x64 Fall Creators Update